Search

 CONTACT US FOR MORE HELP

 52 days.
 Cucumis sativus.
 (F1) Regal Cucumber.
 This early maturing plant produces high yields of 2 to 4" long dark green cucumbers.
-A variety with slightly longer, a slimmer shape which makes it perfect for making chips, spears, and whole pickles.
+A variety with slightly longer, a slimmer shape, which makes it perfect for making chips, spears, and whole pickles.
 An excellent pickling cucumber that produces continuously all season.
-It can be either hand picked or machine harvested in the North or South parts of the country.
-An excellent choice for home gardens, farmer’s markets, market growers, open production, and commercial production.
+It can be either handpicked or machine-harvested in the Northern or Southern parts of the country.
+An excellent choice for home gardens, Farmer’s Markets, market growers, open production, and commercial production.
 A variety from the USA.
 Disease Resistant: PM.

 Lot No: 102463